The Best Alternative to CalendarBridge: Carly

 Click-to-Book Convenience: Carly’s new click-to-book feature allows your contacts to schedule meetings with just one click.
 No booking pages, no availability grids - just instant scheduling.
 CalendarBridge relies on traditional email-based coordination without this streamlined option.

-Predictable Pricing: CalendarBridge charges a subscription fee plus additional costs per email processed.
+Simpler Pricing: CalendarBridge charges a subscription fee plus additional costs per email processed.
 This pay-per-email model means your costs increase as you use the service more.
-Carly offers straightforward $35/month pricing - no surprises, no per-email fees, no matter how many meetings you schedule.
+Carly starts at $35/month.

 SMS Integration: Many scheduling requests come via text message, especially for informal or quick meetings.
 CalendarBridge is email-only, while Carly handles scheduling from both email and SMS, giving you flexibility to coordinate however your contacts prefer to communicate.